AndreMwendwa/Canada_EV_Adoption/README.md

 `conda create --name <env> --file requirements.txt`

-To run the R final estimation code, install RStudio and run the
+To run the R final estimation code, install [RStudio](https://posit.co/download/rstudio-desktop/) and the necessary libraries from within it.